zola-25/zola-25.github.io/_posts/2021-05-05-signalR-loading-bar-with-cancellation-button-in-10-minutes.md

 ```

-Then in our javascript file site.js, we define two [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) encapsulations, one specific to our loading bar home page with its form controls (`loadingBar`), the other a resusable IIFE that can be shared across your site whenever you need a loading bar - `loadingWithProgressAndAbort` (albeit needing a few tweaks, perhaps passing in different div ids for your loading bar and cancel button, if they change across pages):
+Then in our javascript file site.js, we define two [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) encapsulations, one specific to our loading bar home page with its form controls (`loadingBar`), the other a resusable IIFE that can be shared across your site whenever you need a loading bar - `loadingWithProgressAndAbort.withSignalR(ajaxOptions)` (albeit needing a few tweaks, perhaps additionally passing in different div ids for your loading bar and cancel button, if they change across pages):

 ```js